AhmetTuranBalkan/Tensorflow_DNNClassifier/README.md

 #Tensorflow_DNNClassifier
-Use Tensorflow DNNClassifier estimator to classify
+Use Tensorflow DNN_Classifier estimator to classify